INFORMATION & NEWS

-Past participants will be mailed pre-registration forms about April 15 or may register online.
+Past participants will be emailed pre-registration forms about April 15 or may register online.
 The tournament often sells out weeks before the event, so golfers are urged to return their completed pre-registration materials early.

 In its 30 years, the tournament has given more than $1,800,000 to beneficiaries Hospice of the Red River Valley, Fargo Shanley High School (Roger's alma mater) and the MeritCare Roger Maris Cancer Center in Fargo, ND.